 Communication: The Student Support Office communicates important information to all students via email using the listserv.
-It is your responsibility to sign up for the Master's Program listserv.
+It is your responsibility to sign up for the Executive Master's Program listserv.
 Contact the Student Support Office for listserv instructions.

-Registration: All incoming students must register for classes via ConnectCarolina.
-General registration instructions and an online directory of classes are available in the UNC Catalog.
-NOTE: If you register on or after the first day of class, you will be charged a \$20.00 late fee.
+Registration: All incoming students should register for classes online via ConnectCarolina.
+General registration instructions and an online directory of classes are available at the Office of the University Registrar.
+NOTE: If you register on or after the first day of class you will be charged a \$20.00 late fee.